rcgsheffield/hpc-apptainer-images/software/ANSYS/2025R1/README.md

 1. Put the nine ANSYS ISO files and `ANSYS-2025R1-Fluent-Container.def` into the EasyBuild sourcepath.
 2. Update `ANSYS-2025R1-Fluent-Container.eb` to specify the license server in the `local_license_server` variable.
 3. Make sure `apptainer` is available.
 There may be some fiddling of `osdependencies` or `depends_on` required.
-4. Run `eb ANSYS-2025R1-Fluent-Container.eb` to install the image
+4. Run `eb ANSYS-2025R1-Fluent-Container.eb` to build and install the image with EasyBuild.

 To start Fluent run